RitaGarridoGabriel/AmateurFootball/README.md

 ## admin_page.php
 This page is presented only for users with admin privileges and
 - see personal information of all users
-- see users wiht tournament management privileges
+- see users with tournament management privileges
 - allows to block/unblock users
 - allows to give/take tournament management privileges to users
 - read system notifications and notifications from other users